 HOW WE OPERATE

-Our No Roads operations in Papua reflect our deep belief in treating all people well (both workers and clients) and treating the environment well too.
-We work directly with the Koiari land owners along the Track, treating the porters and guides we employ with the respect they deserve.
+Our No Roads operations in Papua reflect our deep belief in treating all people well (both workers and guests) and treating the environment well too.
+We work directly with the Koiari land owners along the Track, treating the local team and guides we employ with the respect they deserve.
 They are well paid, well fed and well equipped and this transfers into the happiest work team you will see on the Track.
-We supply our clients with great food, excellent service and an intimate knowledge of the Track.
+We supply our guests with great food, excellent service and an intimate knowledge of the Track.
 The environment is protected by our environment policy of taking all rubbish (including other operators rubbish) off the Track, preventing degradation of the environment with smaller than average size groups and not washing with soap or cleaning dishes in the river systems.
 We provide shower tents and washing sinks that are kept well away from water courses.
-We have an operations team on the ground in-country in Papua and all this combined, makes the No Roads Kokoda Expedition the best on the Track bar none.
+We have an operations team on the ground in-country (Australia), in Papua New Guinea, and all this combined, makes the No Roads Kokoda Expedition the best on the Track.